A Distributed Privacy Preserving Model for the Detection of Alzheimer's Disease: Methods

-Image data resided on Federate A while demographic data, including the Clinical Dementia Rating used as our label resided on Federate B. On federate A, the bottom model used a modified Resnet 18 architecture where the last layer of Resnet 18 was connected to a dense layer with 10 outputs. \cite{liang2021alzheimer} compares the accuracy of 3D CNNs to 2D CNNs on MRIs.
-They found that, on average, 2D CNNs outperformed their 3D counterparts.
-Thus, we opted to use a 2D CNN.
-On Federate B, the bottom model was feed-forward neural network consisting of 12 inputs (each corresponding to a demographic feature), a hidden layer with 20 neurons, and an output layer with 10 neurons.
-These models were subsequently interconnected through an interactive layer with a size of 10.
-The top layer, also situated on federate B due to the label's residence, consisted of a feed-forward neural network with 10 inputs and our output.
-The architecture of our framework is shown in figure \ref{fig:experiment}.
+Image data resided on Federate A. Demographic data along with the Clinical Dementia Rating resided on Federate B. On Federate A, the bottom model used a modified ResNet 18 architecture \cite{he2016deep}, a deep CNN employing residual connections to prevent vanishing gradients, architecture where the last layer of ResNet 18 was connected to a dense layer with 10 outputs.
+The accuracy of 3D CNNs compared to 2D CNNs on MRIs has been reported previouisly \cite{liang2021alzheimer}.
+Because-- on average-- 2D CNNs outperformed 3D counterparts \cite{liang2021alzheimer}, I opted to use a 2D CNN.
+On Federate B, the bottom model was a feed-forward neural network consisting of 12 inputs (each corresponding to a demographic feature), a hidden layer with 20 neurons, and an output layer with 10 neurons.
+These models were subsequently interconnected through an interactive layer with a size of 10 neurons.
+The top layer of this VFL model also was situated on Federate B because of the label's residence.
+This top layer consisted of a feed-forward neural network with 10 inputs and the resultant output.
+The Framework's architecture is illustrated in figure \ref{fig:experiment}.

+FATE allows a user to submit a task such as a training or inference job through FATE Flow.
+For our purpose, we used the FATE Standalone client to simulate multiple federates on a single system (FATE will still simulate all of the network connections and processes necessary).
+A configuration for the architecture outlined in the previous paragraph was specified.
+The job then was submitted to FATE flow.

-Currently, FATE does not support loss metrics with a validation set.
-In order to get insights about overfitting and underfitting, we had to design and train a local version of our model.
-This was done in an identical matter as described as above, except that the interactive layer was replaced with a linear layer, and all models and data resided on the same system.
-Propagation of gradients was done local as opposed to over the network.
-After designing our architecture, we trained the federated version of our model.
+Unfortunately, FATE does not support loss metrics with a validation set.
+In order to get insights about overfitting and underfitting, a local version of this model was designed and trained in a similar manner described above, with the exception that the interactive layer was replaced with a linear layer and all models and data resided within the same system.
+Hence, propagation of gradients was done locally, rather than over the network.
+After designing the architectural framework, the model then was executed.